GO as a language provides a build in formatter for the code:

 There are three tabs to configure, the first two are crucial to comply with the basic rules from

-The default inspections except for one that helps highlight shadowing variables.
+The default inspections can be used except for one that helps highlight shadowing variables.
+Shadowing can cause difficult to trace and obscure bugs in the code and should be prevented whenever possible.